 Growth vs Fixed Mindset: Changing Your Mindset to Growth

 How did I change my mindset?
 With yoga.

 You may be wondering how in the world yoga can change a mindset.

 A lot of the inadequacies that I felt I had were physical.
 I didn’t trust my body.
 For example, if I had to jump over something or jump down off of something, I always froze thinking that I wouldn’t be able to do it.

 Yoga has 100% changed this.
 For one thing, I have gotten stronger.
-But I have also learned how to push past the feeling that I can’t keep going.
-I have also learned that my body can do things that I used to keep were impossible for me (arm balances, headstands, etc.).
+But I have also learned how to push past the feeling that I can’t keep going and that my body can do things that I used to keep were impossible for me (arm balances, headstands, etc.).

 This hasn’t just helped me trust my body more, but also my mind.
 When I have a fear that I will fail or feel inadequate, my mind reminds myself that I am able to grow and learn.
 One year ago, I would have never believed that I would be doing headstands today, but I am!
 That tells me that if I worked at anything long enough, I can change or learn anything I choose.
 It’s a very empowering feeling.

 There are a ton reasons why I love doing headstands and arm balances; it furthers my yoga practice, it has made me physically stronger, it’ good for my body.
 But, my favorite reason is that is has shown me that I can accomplish difficult things.
 I have shifted some of my last pieces of a fixed mindset to a growth mindset.
-And it doesn’t get any better than that.
+I truly believe that yoga can help everyone shift their mindset.

 Interested in mindsets?
 Check out my post Why Feeling Busy is a Mindset.